Skid Row School for Large-Scale Change

 Dan Heath is a Senior Fellow at Duke University’s CASE Center, which supports entrepreneurs who are fighting for social good.
 He is the co-author, along with his brother Chip, of three New York Times bestsellers: Made to Stick, Switch, and Decisive.
 The Heaths’ books have been translated into over 30 languages.
 Dan and his brother Chip were named to the Thinkers 50, a ranking of the world’s 50 most influential management thinkers.
 He lives in Durham, North Carolina.

 Christine Margiotta has dedicated the last 15 years to creating social change on issues including homelessness, education, economic justice, racial equity, and LGBTQ rights.
-At SVPLA, she leverages a blend of collective impact, grantmaking, and community engagement to ensure a more thriving and just Los Angeles.
+As Executive Director of Social Venture Partners, Los Angeles, she leverages a blend of collective impact, grantmaking, and community engagement to ensure a more thriving and just Los Angeles.
 Prior to joining Social Venture Partners, she was the VP of Community Impact at United Way of Greater Los Angeles, where she led the strategic implementation of their mission to create pathways out of poverty.
 She designed, launched, and directed Home For Good, the region’s initiative to end homelessness.
 Home For Good cultivated the collaboration of over 200 cross-sector leaders and helped leverage over $1 billion in resources to house over 30,000 of the most vulnerable Angelenos.
 She received her MSW from UCLA in 2003 and she lives in Culver City with her wife, Becky, and their two kids, Huck and Vivian.

 Who Should Attend:

 The Billions Institute invites anyone who is currently leading a large-scale change initiative that intends to solve one of the world’s most pressing problems (climate change, biodiversity, preventable diseases, health and education disparities, income inequality, extreme poverty, depression, suicide, and gun violence, to name a few) to apply.
-When we review your application we will be asking ourselves two questions: have you demonstrated success with your intervention in at least one place.
-The closer you are to actually planning for and executing large-scale change, the more you will benefit from this course.
-We recommend organizations send two or three leaders to the course together as there is ample time for application.
+We will prioritize admissions to leaders who demonstrate a personal commitment to learning and organizations that have an explicit social or racial justice orientation to their approach.
+We will also prioritize for the school efforts that have completed a successful prototype of the change they seek to create.
+The closer you are to actually executing large-scale change, the more you will benefit from this course.
+We recommend organizations send two or three leaders to the course together as there is ample time for application; however, we cannot emphasize enough the importance of coming to the training with a clear sense of what you hope to accomplish.
+Some teams have attempted to use this time as a “retreat” and while there is ample time for connection, reflection and application, this is not the time to haggle about major strategic directions.

-Application: Please complete this short, on-line application form to be considered for the July 11th – 14th, 2017 cohort that will convene in Boston.
-We are intentionally limiting the course to no more than 35 professionals who are best poised to benefit from and immediately apply what they will learn.
-Applications are due by April 1st and we will inform you by May 15th whether or not you are admitted.
+Application: Please complete this short, on-line application form to be considered for the November 7th -11th 2017 cohort that will convene in San Diego.
+We are intentionally limiting the course to no more than 40 professionals who are best poised to benefit from and immediately apply what they will learn.
+Applications are due by August 1st and we will inform you by August 15th whether or not you are admitted.
 Since spots are limited, we’re especially eager to find leaders who resonate with all aspects of what we’re offering and share our aim of building the force of leaders who can transform the planet.
 We reserve the right to reject applications that are inconsistent with the aims and values of the Skid Row School.
 The Billions Institute is committed to racial equity and we especially encourage Native people and people of color to apply.

 Cost: $3,500/person for an individual or $3,000/person if your organization is sending 2 or more people.